 Bargain Hunt at Dong Xuan Market

 Not even an all-consuming fire in 1994 could dampen Dong Xuan Market's drive to sell, sell, sell.
-This imposing building north of the Old Quarter was founded in 1889, and even over a century after its founding, it retains its place as Hanoi's biggest indoor market.
+This imposing building north of the Old Quarter was founded in 1889, and even more than a century after its founding, it retains its place as Hanoi's biggest indoor market.

-The ground floor offers little to the foreign tourist except atmosphere: the shops here cater mainly to locals, selling meat, vegetables and seafood to haggling housewives.
+The ground floor offers little to the foreign tourist except for atmosphere: the shops here cater mainly to locals, selling meat, vegetables, and seafood to haggling homemakers.
 The upper floor offers wholesale-price dry goods, including handicrafts and other souvenirs for tourists.
 The food hall lets you chow down on hearty local fare for mere pennies a meal.

-If the pickings feel a little slim, wait for the Hanoi Weekend Night Market that breaks out around Dong Xuan from Friday to Sunday nights: its goods range from China-made knockoffs to fine handicrafts from the handicrafts villages beyond Hanoi's city limits.
+If the pickings feel a little slim, wait for the Hanoi Weekend Night Market that breaks out around Dong Xuan from Friday to Sunday nights: Its goods range from China-made knockoffs to beautiful handicrafts from the handicrafts villages beyond Hanoi's city limits.